 There are many different situations when you might want to provide positive feedback.
-The most common positive feedback examples are when an employee has met or exceeded their goals, overcome an obstacle, or gone the extra mile in their work.
+The most common constructive employee feedback examples are when an employee has met or exceeded their goals, overcome an obstacle, or gone the extra mile in their work.
 It's also good to reward initiative, acts of good behavior, or even little things that are worthy of recognition in the context.

 - Studies show that a large number of workers believe in the importance of rewards.

 - Simple gestures and acts of kindness can go a long way.